 We allow players to have two characters, provided neither of their characters' stories ever cross or benefit one another in any meaningful way.
 Since Arx is designed to move away from more sandbox orientated role-playing, promoting interaction between characters and to reinforce interdependence in role-play, it would be extremely problematic for any player to influence a story from multiple angles.
 To avoid 'alt conflicts', when two characters controlled by the same player could both impact the same RP, players must obey the following guidelines:

-1. When taking an alt, the two characters must have a combined social rank of 8 or higher.
-This means a player could have a duke (social rank 3) and a child of a marquis (social rank 5) in a different fealty, but not a prince (social rank 3) and a marquis (social rank 4).
-This is to give a little more play to the minor nobility and commoners alike.
+1. When taking an alt, the two characters must have a combined social rank of 7 or higher.
+This means a player could have a duke (social rank 3) and a child of a marquis (social rank 5) in a different fealty, but not a high lord (social rank 2) and a marquis (social rank 4).
+This is to give a little more play to the minor nobility and commoners alike, but generally I just don't want players running two characters as heads of major organizations, nor do I want a single character as the head of multiple organizations.

 2.Alts may never be in the same room.
 If this happens by accident, move one out.
 No participating in the same scenes on alts.